 VistA PSO*7.0*508 Patch

 The IEP VistA PSO*7.0*508 patch consists of data dictionaries, routines, and remote procedure calls (RPC) that facilitate the receipt and processing of an incoming electronic prescription (eRx) sent from the IEP Processing Hub down to VistA and into the eRx Holding Queue.
 When the eRx is sent from the Processing Hub down to VistA, the IEP system utilizes the NPI Institution in the OUTPATIENT SITE file (#59) to identify the correct Department of Veterans Affairs (VA) pharmacy.
 The VA pharmacy identified as the NPI Institution is a pointer to the INSTITUTION file (#4).
 The National Provider Identification (NPI) value for this NPI Institution in the INSTITUTION file (#4) is used to map the eRx.
-The PSO SITE PARAMETERS option allows update of the value for ERX DEFAULT LOOK BACK DAYS (field #10.2), in OUTPATIENT SITE file (#59), as required by the site.
+The Site Parameter Enter/Edit [PSO SITE PARAMETERS] option allows update of the value for ERX DEFAULT LOOK BACK DAYS (field #10.2), in OUTPATIENT SITE file (#59), as required by the site.

 The steps required for full implementation are listed.
 However, this document is limited to the technical changes required for implementation.
 Please refer to the Inbound ePrescribing User Guide in the VA Software Document Library (VDL) for more information on the VistA eRx Holding Queue functionality and other eRx user functions.